 Following this review, a two year supplement to the existing IRMP has been written and, at time of writing, is due to go out for 12 weeks consultation with the public, staff, partners and stakeholders.
 This IRMP supplement ensures that the Authority complies with Fire and Rescue National Framework for England 2018 which places a duty on the Authority to assess all foreseeable fire and rescue related risks that could affect its communities, whether they are local, cross-border, multi-authority and/or national in nature, from fires to terrorist attacks.
-As Lead Authority for coordination and deployment of National Resilience capabilities on behalf of the Home Office this is particularly relevant to MFRA.
+As Lead Authority for co-ordination and deployment of National Resilience capabilities on behalf of the Home Office this is particularly relevant to MFRA.

-Our review identified that we need to have resilience should a large, complex or prolonged incident occur.
-To meet this demand the Authority has proposed increasing the number of available appliances from 26 to 30 and the number of firefighters from 620 to 642, the first increase in numbers since 2006.
+Our review identified emergent risk related to terrorism, environmental changes and the risk of fire spread in high rise and clad buildings.
+The learning from Significant Incidents emphasised the need to improve our resilience should a large, complex or prolonged incident occur.
+To meet this demand the Authority has proposed the prudent use of reserves to service debt in order to increase the number of available appliances from 26 to 30 (including a search and rescue appliance) and the number of firefighters from 620 to 642, the first increase in numbers since 2006.